msavoury/TIL/Java-Concurrency.md

 ```
 CountDownLatch latch = new CountDownLatch(4);
 latch.countDown();
-latch.await(); //called from separate thread. will block until countDown called 3 more times
+latch.await(); //called from separate thread. will block until countDown is called 3 more times
 ```
 ###FutureTask
 //Fill In